timvieira/blog/content/p-norm-2.md

 ## Back to numerical stability

 Suppose we pick $\alpha = \max_i |x_i|$.
-Now, the largest number we have to take the power of is one --- making it very difficult to overflow on the account of
+Now, the largest number we have to take the power of is one&mdash;making it very difficult to overflow on the account of
 $\boldsymbol{x}$.
 This should remind you of the infamous log-sum-exp trick.